bpholden/lickRemoteObserving/README.md

             ```
             vncargs: '-passwd=/home/observer/.vnc/passwd',
             ```
+		- **On MacOS** (optional) If you use the MacOS builtin VNC viewer, you can optionally save the password by clicking the box that says "Save Password"

 - **Configure Default Sessions:** Lick instruments typically use 6 VNC sessions for instrument control.
 On a normal invocation of the software